motorbike

 Legal requirements for brakes

-§ As you probably remember, the law states that with or without loading, the brakes must be able to stop the motorcycle safely, quickly and effectively.
+§ As you probably remember, the law states that with or without a load, the brakes must be able to stop the motorcycle safely, quickly and effectively.
 In other words, this means that the braking distance at 30 km/h when using both brakes must not exceed 7 m.
-If you only use the front wheel brake, the braking distance must not exceed 9 m.
+If you only use the front brake, the braking distance must not exceed 9 m.

-And if you only use the rear wheel brake, the braking distance must not exceed 11 m.
+And if you only use the rear brake, the braking distance must not exceed 11 m.

 Traction refers to both the friction between the tyre and the road surface, but it also means that the tyres grip and bounce off uneven road surfaces.
-Traction is necessary for the engine's power to turn into acceleration and for you to brake and steer.
+Traction is necessary for the power from the engine to turn into acceleration and for you to brake and steer.

-The design of a motorbike makes it more sensitive to reduced traction than a car, for example.
+The design of motorcycles makes them more sensitive to reduced traction than a car, for example.
 If you ride in wet and greasy conditions, or on rocks and sand, it's harder to stop and the risk of a crash increases.
 You need to be very careful when using the throttle, clutch, brakes and steering.
 And, of course, be extra careful not to drive too fast.

 Loading, tyre pressure and tread pattern

 Driving with passengers or heavy loads on the back increases the pressure on the rear tyre - and therefore relieves the pressure on the front tyre.
-This means that the front tyre's grip can be reduced to the point where it makes it harder for you to steer.
-It also makes the motorbike more sensitive to crosswinds.
-When you start and accelerate, the weight shift between the front and rear tyres increases.
+This means that the grip of the front tyre can be reduced to the point where it makes it harder for you to steer.
+It also makes the motorcycle more sensitive to crosswinds.
+When you start and accelerate, the weight shift between the front and rear increases.
 The weight shift can be counteracted slightly by having the passenger lean forwards with you.

-When braking on a slippery road where grip is reduced, there is a risk of the wheels locking.
-The correct way to brake here is to apply the brake pedal lightly and pull the handbrake lever very lightly.
-If the wheels lock, the braking distance will be much longer and there is a greater risk of the motorbike skidding and tipping over.
-If you're travelling through a corner with reduced traction, avoid even the slightest acceleration or softest braking.
+When braking on a slippery road where traction is reduced, there is a risk of the wheels locking.
+The correct way to brake here is to apply the brake pedal gently and pull the handbrake lever very lightly.
+If the wheels lock, the braking distance will be much longer and there is a greater risk of skidding and falling off.
+If you are riding through a bend with reduced traction, avoid even the slightest acceleration or gentle braking.
 This also increases the risk of skidding and thus a crash.
 The same applies during an evasive manoeuvre.
 It is simply poor and extremely dangerous driving technique to brake and steer at the same time.

 Front or rear wheel skidding

-If you brake so hard that one or both wheels lock up, it's difficult keeping your balance on the motorbike.
-You will usually skid, and if If you're not very fast and skilful, you'll fall over too.
-As soon as you notice that the motorbike is slipping, let go of the apply the brakes and disengage the clutch until you have straightened the bike.
+If you brake hard, so that one or both wheels lock up, it's difficult keeping your balance on the motorcycle.
+You will usually skid, and if If you're reactions are not very fast and correct, you'll fall off.
+As soon as you notice that the wheels are locking, let go of the the brakes and pull in the the clutch until you have straightened the bike up.
 You can then accelerate again and slowly release the clutch lever.
-With the This method utilises traction to steer.
+With this method you utilise your traction to steer.
 During a skid, never try to accelerate or brake, this will only make the skid worse.

 Centrifugal force is a law of physics.
-When you go through a corner, centrifugal force will try to pull the motorbike out of the corner.
-You counteract the force by leaning the motorbike to the opposite side.
+When you ride through a corner, centrifugal force will try to pull you out of the corner.
+You counteract the force by leaning your motorcycle to the opposite side.

 The centrifugal force becomes stronger the faster you drive and the sharper the turn.
 If the speed doubles, the centrifugal force quadruples.
 If the speed triples, the centrifugal force increases ninefold.
 If the curve radius of the turn is halved (i.e. the turn becomes sharper), the centrifugal force doubles.
 Conversely, if the curve radius of the swing doubles, the centrifugal force will halve.
-Therefore, you should always try to flatten the turn and drive in the line called the ideal line.
-If the centrifugal force becomes stronger than the road grip, the motorbike will skid and most likely roll over.
+Therefore, you should always try to flatten the bend and drive in the line called the ideal line.
+If the centrifugal force becomes stronger than the road grip, your motorcycle will skid and you will most likely fall off.

-Travelling in the ideal line means that you make the line you're travelling in as flat as possible.
+Rideing the ideal line means that you make the bend as flat as possible.
 This means that the radius of the curve becomes larger and the centrifugal force smaller.
-When making a right turn, pull out towards the centre of the road.
+When taking right hand bends, pull out towards the centre of the road.
 As soon as you can see through the corner, pull in towards the apex of the curve and exit the corner in the centre of your lane.

-When making a left turn, pull out to the right edge of the road.
+In a left hand bend, pull out to the right edge of the road.
 When you can see through the corner, pull towards the apex in the centre of the road and exit the corner in the middle of your own lane.
-Even before you enter the corner, you need to find a suitable speed to drive through the corner.
-In other words, you don't accelerate or brake in a corner.
+Even before you enter the bend, you need to find a suitable speed to ride through the bend.
+In other words, you don't accelerate or brake mid-corner.

-You also need to be careful not to enter a corner too early.
-If you do, you'll be forced to correct your steering and there's a high risk of pulling into the opposite lane.
+You also need to be careful not to turn in too early.
+If you do, you'll be forced to correct your steering and there would be a risk of crossing into the oncoming lane.

 Shaking and vibrations in the motorbike

-At the driving centre, you will try out the driving techniques and conditions you have learnt about in the first part of this chapter.
+At the technical driving facility, you will try the riding techniques and conditions you have learnt about in the first part of this chapter.
 By reading this section, you are prepared for the exercises you will complete under the guidance of your instructor.
-For some of the exercises, your instructor will need to accompany you as a passenger.
+For some of the exercises, your instructor will need to accompany you as a pillion passenger.

-You will complete exercises both on a solo motorbike and on a motorbike with a sidecar, for example.
+You will complete exercises both on a solo motorcycle and on a motorcycle and sidecar, for example.

 1) Braking distances at different brake forces and speeds.
 At 60 km/h, practise stopping the motorcycle at 50 m, 30 m and 20 m respectively.

-2) Braking while travelling straight ahead.
+2) Braking while riding in a straight line.
 You must stop at a marked destination.
-For each exercise, the speed is increased to eventually reach 70 km/h.
-Then you must brake in the shortest possible braking distance, also at a speed of up to 70 km/h.
-You need to learn to disengage and use both brakes.
-Once you're confident, your instructor should come along as a passenger.
+For each exercise, the speed will be increased until you reach 70 km/h.
+Then you must stop in the shortest possible braking distance, also at a speed of up to 70 km/h.
+You need to learn to disengage the clutch and use both brakes.
+Once you're confident, your instructor will be on the pillion as a passenger.

-3) Slalom driving and counter-steering.
-At 40-50 km/h, slalom around at least 6 cones at a distance of at least 20 metres.
+3) Riding in a slalom and counter-steering.
+At 40-50 km/h, ride slalom between at least 6 cones that are at least 20 metres appart.
 Then complete the exercise with rhythmic counter-steering.
-Counter-steering means that you start steering by turning the handlebars in the opposite direction you want to go.
-For example, if you want to avoid going right, you first turn the handlebars to the left.
-Counter-steering prepares you for the avoidance manoeuvre.
+Counter-steering is when you want to change direction quickly, start your steering by pushing or pulling the handlebars in the opposite direction you want the motorcycle to turn.
+For example, if you want to steer to the right, you first turn, or push/pull, the handlebars to the left.
+Counter-steering is necessary to prepare you for the avoidance manoeuvre.

-4) You need to learn how to find the ideal line in a turn.
-First with markings and later without.
-You need to enter the corner from both the right and the left.
-Later, you will need your instructor as a passenger.
+4) You need to learn how to find the ideal line through a bend or corner.
+First through a bend marked with cones and later without.
+You need to enter the bend from both the right and the left.
+You will also need to do this with your instructor as a passenger.

-5) Braking with evasive manoeuvres.
-You need to learn how to declutch, brake with both brakes, release the brake and counter-steer around an obstacle.
+5) Braking with an evasive manoeuvre.
+You need to learn how to pull in the clutch, brake with both brakes, release the brake and counter-steer around an obstacle.
 This is an important exercise!
-Get good at it and then try a double avoidance exercise.
+Get good at it and then try the double avoidance exercise.

-Once you've familiarised yourself with the solo motorcycle, you'll have to forget most of that technique for a short while, because now it's time to try riding a motorcycle with a sidecar.
+Once your familiar with a solo motorcycle, you'll have to forget most of the techniques you have learnt for a short while, because now your time has come to try riding a motorcycle and sidecar.

-Even a soft right turn, such as during an overtaking manoeuvre, can be enough to cause the sidecar to lift.
-If you drive too fast in a left turn, the rear tyre will tend to lift off.
+Even gentle right turns, such as during an overtaking manoeuvre, can be enough to cause the sidecar wheel to lift.
+If you ride too fast when turning left, the rear wheel could lift.
 You can counteract this by leaning backwards to the left.
-If the rear tyre lifts, shut off the throttle immediately and steer towards the sidecar.
-If you brake before the motorbike is upright, there is a high risk of tipping over.
-It doesn't take much speed to tip over during this exercise.
+If the rear wheel lifts, shut off the throttle immediately and steer towards the sidecar.
+If you brake before the sidecar combination is straightened up, there is a risk of tipping over.
+It doesn't take a lot of speed to tip over during this exercise.

-At the driving centre, you will experience how a motorcycle with a sidecar is different from a solo motorcycle.
-You will try different steering, acceleration and braking exercises.
+At the technical driving facility, you will experience how a motorcycle and sidecar combination is different from a solo motorcycle.
+You will practice different steering, acceleration and braking exercises.

-1) Driving in eights around two cones that are as close to each other as possible.
+1) Riding in a figure of eight around two cones that are as close to each other as possible.

-2) Slalom between at least 9 cones with progressively decreasing distance.
+2) Riding slalom between at least 9 cones with a progressively decreasing distance.

 3) Acceleration and braking.
-At 70 km/h, stop at a marked target using both brakes.
-You choose the braking force and time.
-Then brake with the shortest possible braking distance with gradually increasing speed up to 70 km/h.
+At 70 km/h, stop at a point marked with cones, using both brakes.
+You choose when to start and with what force you should brake.
+Then you should brake with the shortest possible braking distance with gradually increasing speeds up to 70 km/h.

-4) You drive in a circle and increase speed until the sidecar wheel lifts off the road.
+4) You ride in a circle to the right with increasing speed until the sidecar wheel just starts to lift.

-The exercises at the driving centre are a final polishing of your new skills.
-And you should now be ready to drive!
+The exercises at the technical driving facility are a final polishing of your new skills.
+And you should now be ready to Ride!
 Are you?
-In the next chapter, you can read about what to expect in the theory and practical tests.
+In the next chapter, you can read about what to expect in the theory test and practical driving test.

 Test your knowledge